 - Store a context dictionary with key-value pairs that should be part of every log entry, - store a list of processors that are called on every log entry, - and store a logger that it's wrapping.
-This can be logging.
+This can be standard library's logging.
 Logger but absolutely doesn't have to.